speechchemistry/audio_label_file_conversions/README.md

 ```

 ## Known issues and workarounds
-Note that the media filename is not explicitly mentioned in the .eaf output file.
+When the script `saymore_tsv_to_saymore_eaf.py` produces the .eaf file, the media filename is not explicitly mentioned in the .eaf file.
 This may be fixed in the future.
 There are two workarounds:

 1. Get SayMore to automatically add the link to the .eaf file:
    - Ensure that the .eaf file has the same filename as the .wav file but with the suffix `annoations.eaf`, for example `story_01.wav.annotations.eaf`